Lowkh/Practice_DevSecOps_2026/README.md

 2. Is this SAST, DAST, or SCA?
 3. Which workflow is affected?
 4. Why does dependency risk matter here?
 5. What evidence supports the conclusion?
 6. Should this affect release confidence?
 Why?

+---

+# Scenario 3

+A prepared code review note says:

+> “User input from the search box is inserted directly into a database query string.
+The search feature appears to work in normal testing, but the pattern is unsafe.”

+### Extra context

+The team is reviewing a search feature before release.
+Functional testing shows that users can type a product name into the search bar and receive results normally.
+However, a security-related review note warns that the way the input is handled in code may be unsafe even though the visible feature appears to work as expected.

+The release team is unsure whether this should be treated as a real defect because no obvious failure happened during ordinary testing.
+QA has been asked to help explain what the finding means, what workflow it affects, and whether it should influence release confidence.

+### Points to think about

+- The feature still works for normal users.
+- The concern came from a code-related review, not from a runtime screenshot or a package list.
+- The question is not only “Does the feature work?” but also “Is the way it handles user input safe?”
+- Participants should think about whether a risky pattern can matter even before a confirmed exploit is shown.

+## Questions

+1. What was found?
+2. Is this SAST, DAST, or SCA?
+3. Which workflow is affected?
+4. Is the issue theoretical, reachable, or user-impacting?
+5. What evidence supports the conclusion?
+6. Should this affect release confidence?
+Why?